berkeley-cdss/course-site-myst/index.md

 # Schedule

-% MyST does not yet give you the ability to have freestyle HTML with colors and styles. <span style="color: blue;">For example, this text should be blue, but it isn't.</span>
+You can have freestyle HTML with colors and styles. <span style="color: blue;">For example, this text is blue.</span>

 The table below is rendered by the `schedule` plugin, contributed by [rowanc1](https://github.com/rowanc1).
 It is declared in `myst.yml` and contained within `schedule.mjs`.
 It reads in the data in `schedule.yml` and converts it into a table.